 WHAT ARE RAINFORESTS?

-Tropical rainforests are forests with tall trees, warm climate, and lots of rain.
-In some rainforests it rains more than one inch every day!
+Tropical rainforests are forests with tall trees, warm climates, and lots of rain.
+In some rainforests it rains more than one inch nearly every day of the year!

 Rainforests are found in Africa, Asia, Australia, and Central and South America.
-The largest rainforest in the world is the Amazon rainforest.
+The largest rainforest in the world is the Amazon rainforest in South America.

 WHERE ARE RAINFORESTS LOCATED?

 Rainforests are found in the tropics, the region between the Tropic of Cancer and the Tropic of Capricorn, just above and below the Equator.
-In this tropic zone the sun is very strong and shines about the same amount of time every day all year long making the climate warm and stable.
+In this tropic zone the sun is very strong and shines about the same amount of time every day all year long, keeping the climate warm and relatively stable.

-In the rainforest most plant and animal life is not found on the forest floor but in the leafy world known as the canopy.
-The canopy, which may be over 100 feet above the ground, is made up of the overlapping branches and leaves of rainforest trees.
-Scientists estimate that 70-90 percent of life in the rainforest is found in the trees, making this the richest habitat for plant and animal life.
+In the rainforest most plant and animal life is not found on the forest floor, but in the leafy world known as the canopy.
+The canopy, which may be over 100 feet (30 m) above the ground, is made up of the overlapping branches and leaves of rainforest trees.
+Scientists estimate that 60-90 percent of life in the rainforest is found in the trees, making this the richest habitat for plant and animal life.
 Many well-known animals including monkeys, frogs, lizards, birds, snakes, sloths, and small cats are found in the canopy.

-The environment of the canopy is very different from the environment of the forest floor.
+The conditions of the canopy are very different from the conditions of the forest floor.
 During the day, the canopy is drier and hotter than other parts of the forest, and the plants and animals that live there are specially adapted for life in the trees.
 For example, because the amount of leaves in the canopy can make it difficult to see more than a few feet, many canopy animals rely on loud calls or lyrical songs for communication.
 Gaps between trees mean that some canopy animals fly, glide, or jump to move about in the treetops.

 THE RAINFOREST FLOOR

-The leaves of the canopy often make the ground layer of the rainforest a dark and humid due to constant shade from the canopy's leaves.
+The rainforest floor is often dark and humid due to constant shade from the canopy's leaves.
 Despite its constant shade, the rainforest floor is an important part of the forest ecosystem.

 The forest floor is where decomposition takes place.
-Decomposition is the process by which decomposers like fungi and microorganisms break down dead plants and animals and recycle essential materials and nutrients.
+Decomposition is the process by which fungi and microorganisms break down dead plants and animals and recycle essential materials and nutrients.

-Many of the largest rainforest animals are found on the forest floor.
+Also, many of the largest rainforest animals are found on the forest floor.
 Some of these are elephants (in Asia), the tapir (Southeast Asia and Central and South America), tigers (Asia), and the jaguar (Central and South America).

-Of the remaining forest people, the Amazon supports the largest populations, though these people too, have been impacted by the modern world.
-While they still use the forest for traditional hunting and gathering, most Amerindians, as these people are called, grow crops (like bananas, manioc, and rice), use western goods (like metal pots, pans, and utensils), and make regular trips to towns and cities to bring foods and wares to market.
+Of the remaining forest people, the Amazon supports the largest native, or indigenous populations, although these people, too, have been impacted by the modern world.
+While they still depend on the forest for traditional hunting and gathering, most Amerindians, as American indigenous people are called, grow crops (like bananas, manioc, and rice), use western goods (like metal pots, pans, and utensils), and make regular trips to towns and cities to bring foods and wares to market.
 Still, these forest people can teach us a lot about the rainforest.
-Their knowledge of medicinal plants used for treating illness is unmatched and they have a great understanding of the ecology of the Amazon rainforest.
+Their knowledge of medicinal plants used for treating illness is unmatched, and they have a great understanding of the ecology of the Amazon rainforest.

 In Africa there are native forest dwellers sometimes known as pygmies.
-The tallest of these people, also known as the Mbuti, rarely exceed five feet in height.
+The tallest of these people, also called the Mbuti, rarely exceed 5 feet in height.
 Their small size enables them to move about the forest more efficiently than taller people.

 Today most forest dwellers live in small settlements or practice nomadic hunting and gathering.
-In the past, tropical rainforests and surrounding areas supported great civilizations like the Mayas, Incas, and Aztecs, who developed complex societies and made great contributions to science.
+In the past, tropical rainforests and surrounding areas supported great civilizations like the Mayas, Incas, and Aztecs that developed complex societies and made important contributions to science.

 These great civilizations faced some of the same environmental problems (excessive forest loss, soil erosion, overpopulation, lack of water supplies) that we face today.
-For the Maya, the damage to the environment may have been so great as to cause their downfall.
+For the Maya, the damage they caused to the environment apparently was great enough to cause their downfall.

-One of the most exciting areas of research in tropical forests is ethnobotany which is the study of how people use native plants to treat illness and disease.
-Forest people have an incredible knowledge of medicinal plants with remedies for everything from snake bites to tumors.
+One of the most exciting areas of research in tropical forests is ethnobotany, which is the study of how people use plants to treat illness and disease.
+Forest people have an incredible knowledge of medicinal plants, with remedies for everything from snakebites to tumors.

-To date many of the prescription drugs used in the western world have been derived from plants and 70 percent of the plants identified as having anti-cancer characteristics by the U.S. National Cancer Institute are found only in the tropical rainforest.
+To date, many of the prescription drugs used in the western world have been derived from plants.
+Seventy percent of the plants identified by the U.S. National Cancer Institute as having anti-cancer characteristics are found only in forests.

 The shaman or "medicine man" of a village typically holds knowledge of medicinal plants.
-The shaman treats the sick often during elaborate ceremonies and rituals using plants gathered from the surrounding forest.
+The shaman treats the sick, often during elaborate ceremonies and rituals using plants gathered from the surrounding forest.

-Before the discovery of the New World by Christopher Columbus in the 15th century, an estimated 7-10 million Amerindians (the term for American indigenous peoples) lived in American rainforests, half of them in Brazil.
-Great cities existed in the Andes and the Amazon supported agricultural societies.
+Before the beginning of European colonization of the New World in the 15th century, an estimated seven to ten million Amerindians lived in American rainforests, half of them in Brazil.
+Great cities existed in the Andes, while the Amazon supported agricultural societies.

-The arrival of Europeans brought the end of the native civilizations in Central and South America.
-Europeans carried diseases that killed millions of Amerindians, and within 100 years of the arrival of these outsiders, Amerindian population was reduced by 90 percent.
-Most of the surviving native people lived in the interior of the forest, either pushed there by the Europeans, or traditionally living there in smaller groups.
+The arrival of Europeans brought about the end of the native civilizations in Central and South America.
+Europeans carried diseases that killed millions of Amerindians, and within 100 years of the arrival of these outsiders, the Amerindian population was reduced by 90 percent.
+Most of the surviving native people lived in the interior of the forest, either pushed there by the Europeans, or living traditionally in smaller groups.

-While they don't watch TV, use the internet, or play video games, kids in the rainforest do many of the same things you probably do.
+Although they generally don't watch TV, use the Internet, or play video games, kids in the rainforest do many of the same things you probably do.
 They play with friends, help their families with chores, and go to school.